KappaEtaKappa/KappaEtaKappa.github.io/_events/2019-09-23-openhouse.md

   Madison, WI 53715
 ---

 Join us for our third Open House of the fall 2019 semester!
-Starting at 6 pizza and drinks will be available.
+Starting at 6 Jimmy Johns and drinks will be available.
 Come any time and stay as long as you want.
-It’s guaranteed to be a packed house and a great chance to meet the members.
+It’ll be a great chance to see the house and meet the members.
 <!-- More -->
-Who doesn’t love pizza‽ Well, maybe not everybody.
+Who doesn’t love Jimmy Johns‽ Well, maybe not everybody.
 Don’t worry, we’ll have other food and drink available!
 If you can’t make the event make sure to [visit us at one of our other events]({{site.baseurl}}/events). ;)